quarterpastten/REF-2014-SQL-data-exploration/README.md

 ![image](https://user-images.githubusercontent.com/86210945/151551121-ee301459-bc43-4a20-a53d-cf2cef57920f.png)

+We see that the University of Oxford scores the highest.

-Q4: Which institution scored highest for philosophy in terms of both 4* and 3*?
+#### Question 4: Which institution scored highest for philosophy in terms of *both* 4* and 3*?

 This time we'll use a view: